-I’ve visited Nuremberg over a dozen times – about half in summer and half in winter.
+I’ve visited Nuremberg over a dozen times – about half in summer and half in winter — each time scoping out new things to see and do in town.
 Each visit starts the same way: leaving the train station and walking down Koenigstrasse (the King’s Way).
 During the Middle Ages, the medieval walled city of Nuremberg was the capital of the Empire.

 Passing into the walled city, on the left is the Handwerkerhof – a kind of recreated medieval village filled with artisans selling all manner of goods.
 This strictly made-for-tourists two-lane village is cute to walk through, but I’ve never actually shopped here.